 - Prepare the recipe completely but bake for just 20 minutes.

-- Then cool it and refrigerate overnight.
+- Then cool it, cover with plastic wrap and refrigerate overnight.

 - Let sit for 5-10 minutes to allow it to finish setting up, then slice and serve.